reborncms/website-theme/README.md

-website-theme
+RebornCMS Website
 =============

-RebornCMS theme for official website.
+This repository is with codes for RebornCMS website theme.